Please note that Goucher College no longer requires a CSS Profile.

 Can international students apply for financial aid?

-Yes, international students will be considered for institutional aid by completing the Certification of Finances.
-International students are not eligible for federal aid.
+Yes, international students will be considered for institutional aid by completing the International Student Financial Aid Application (ISFAA) at http://www.goucher.edu/Documents/Admissions/International%20Students/1718_ISFAA.pdf.
+The ISFAA must show at least $30,000 in expected support for educational expenses.
+International students are not eligible for federal or state aid.

 Can undocumented (non U.S. Citizens or eligible non-citizens) students apply for financial aid?

-Yes, undocumented students will be considered for institutional aid by completing the FAFSA.
-International students are not eligible for federal aid.
+Undocumented students will be considered for merit scholarships only by completing the admissions process.
+Undocumented students are not eligible for federal or state aid.

 What if I have extenuating circumstances?

 If your family has special financial circumstances that were not taken into account on your FAFSA, you may qualify to have your financial need recalculated.
 For information on which types of circumstances qualify for recalculation, view the Professional Judgment Request Form on the financial aid forms section of the Goucher website.